 15. The Cathedral and the Royal Chapel

 The cathedral is, in my opinion, one of those experiences in Granada that you can easily skip.
 It dates from the 16th century and is a quirky mix of Renaissance and Gothic.
-It is located in the centre, surrounded by pleasant streets with plenty of bars and restaurants.
-So you can just walk the streets, see the cathedral from the outside and have a quick look inside.
+It’s located in the centre, surrounded by pleasant streets with plenty of bars and restaurants.
+So you can just take a stroll down the streets, see the cathedral from the outside and pop inside for a quick look.

 The chapel also houses several interesting works of art by Spanish and Italian artists.
 Sandro Botticelli, Pietro Perugino, Bartolomé Bermejo and Pedro Berruguete.

-16. Enjoy the folk life in the beautiful square
+16. Enjoy the public life in the beautiful square

-I especially love the little wooden stalls in the square where locals meet and buy freshly baked bread and have a chat.
+I especially love the little wooden stalls in the square where locals meet to chat and buy freshly baked bread.

-Later in the day, meet on the finely carved iron benches or at one of the café tables for a coffee or beer.
+Later in the day, they meet on the beautifully carved iron benches or at one of the café tables for a coffee or beer.